bocoup/web-platform-contribution-guide/src/bug-guide.rst

 Change the spec
 ~~~~~~~~~~~~~~~

-Most specifications are maintained in GitHub.
+Most specifications are maintained in :term:`GitHub`.
 Proposing a change is done by submitting a pull request.
 The steps for doing so are mostly the same as `the steps for web-platform-tests <https://web-platform-tests.org/writing-tests/github-intro.html>`__.